-(1) The mailing address for all directors, nominees and named executive officers is c/o The Boston Beer Company, Inc., 75 Arlington Street, Boston, MA 02116.

-(2) Includes 4,107,355 shares of Class B Common Stock, constituting all of the outstanding shares of Class B Common Stock, options to acquire 56,000 shares of Class A Common Stock exercisable currently or within sixty (60) days and 6,255 shares of Class A Common Stock purchased under the Company's Investment Share Plan which are not yet vested.
-Also includes 32,456 shares of Class A Common Stock held by Mr. Koch as custodian for the benefit of his children in which he has sole voting and investment power, but to which Mr. Koch disclaims any beneficial ownership.
-Does not include 152,835 shares of Class A Common Stock held by a limited liability company in which Mr. Koch's children have a pecuniary interest, as to which Mr. Koch disclaims any beneficial ownership.

-(3) Includes options to acquire 638,283 shares of Class A Common Stock exercisable currently or within sixty (60) days and 14,649 shares of Class A Common Stock purchased under the Company's Investment Share Plan which are not yet vested.

-(4) Consists of options to acquire 35,000 shares of Class A Common Stock exercisable currently or within sixty (60) days.

-(5) Consists of options to acquire 38,800 shares of Class A Common Stock exercisable currently or within sixty (60) days.

-(6) Consists of options to acquire 52,700 shares of Class A Common Stock exercisable currently or within sixty (60) days.

-(7) Consists of options to acquire 6,000 shares of Class A Common Stock exercisable currently or within sixty (60) days.

-(8) Includes options to acquire 40,000 shares of Class A Common Stock exercisable currently or within sixty (60) days.
+- (1) The mailing address for all directors, nominees and named executive officers is c/o The Boston Beer Company, Inc., 75 Arlington Street, Boston, MA 02116. - (2) Includes 4,107,355 shares of Class B Common Stock, constituting all of the outstanding shares of Class B Common Stock, options to acquire 34,000 shares of Class A Common Stock exercisable currently or within sixty (60) days and 4,908 shares of Class A Common Stock purchased under the Company's Investment Share Plan which are not yet vested.
+Also includes 18,056 shares of Class A Common Stock held by Mr. Koch as custodian for the benefit of his children in which he has sole voting and investment power, but to which Mr. Koch disclaims any beneficial ownership.
+Does not include 62,186 shares of Class A Common Stock held by a limited liability company in which Mr. Koch's children have a pecuniary interest, as to which Mr. Koch disclaims any beneficial ownership. - (3) Includes options to acquire 523,323 shares of Class A Common Stock exercisable currently or within sixty (60) days and 13,451 shares of Class A Common Stock purchased under the Company's Investment Share Plan which are not yet vested. - (4) Consists of options to acquire 67,000 shares of Class A Common Stock exercisable currently or within sixty (60) days. - (5) Consists of options to acquire 42,300 shares of Class A Common Stock exercisable currently or within sixty (60) days and 700 shares of Class A Common Stock purchased under the Company's Investment Share Plan which are not yet vested. - (6) Consists of options to acquire 88,400 shares of Class A Common Stock exercisable currently or within sixty (60) days. - (7) Includes options to acquire 11,000 shares of Class A Common Stock exercisable currently or within sixty (60) days. - (8) Includes options to acquire 42,500 shares of Class A Common Stock exercisable currently or within sixty (60) days.

-- (9) Includes options to acquire 35,000 shares of Class A Common Stock exercisable currently or within sixty (60) days.
-Does not include 1,000 shares of Class A Common Stock owned by Mr. Hiatt's spouse. - (10) Consists of options to acquire 40,000 shares of Class A Common Stock exercisable currently or within sixty (60) days.
-Does not include 2,000 shares of Class A Common Stock owned by Mr. Koch's spouse. - (11) Includes options to acquire 15,000 shares of Class A Common Stock exercisable currently or within sixty (60) days. - (12) Information has been derived from Schedule 13G for the year ended December 31, 2004 filed with the SEC.
+- (9) Includes options to acquire 40,000 shares of Class A Common Stock exercisable currently or within sixty (60) days.
+Does not include 1,000 shares of Class A Common Stock owned by Mr. Hiatt's spouse. - (10) Includes options to acquire 42,500 shares of Class A Common Stock exercisable currently or within sixty (60) days.
+Does not include 1,000 shares of Class A Common Stock owned by Mr. Koch's spouse nor 1,000 shares held in trust in which Mr. Koch disclaims any beneficial ownership. - (11) Consists of options to acquire 6,000 shares of Class A Common Stock exercisable currently or within sixty (60) days. - (12) Includes options to acquire 20,000 shares of Class A Common Stock exercisable currently or within sixty (60) days. - (13) Information has been derived from Schedule 13G for the year ended December 31, 2005 filed with the SEC.